sedouard/bartnow-winjs/README.md

 Not much to do!
 Simply host the root folder (containing index.html) on a static website and the app will do the rest by calling the custom BartNOW apis.

-#Features to be added
+To run the app locally, checkout the sedouard/bartnow-backend nodejs project.
+Run the backend server locally on your port of interest.

+Inside index.js, change the first line of code starting with $.ajaxprefilter to your local server and port (like http://localhost:8080).

+#Needed Features

 -Favorite Stations
 -Cordova Integration
--Push notifications for alerts
+-Push notifications for alerts (via Cordova)